swilltec/bookmark/README.md

 This layer will be concerned with taking information it receives and communicating it to the database.
 The database module provides most of what you need to manage bookmark data, including the following:
-- reating a table (for initializing the database)
+- creating a table (for initializing the database)
 - Adding or deleting a record
 - Listing the records in a table
 - Selecting and sorting records from a table based on some criteria